Not sure if New York Fries is right for you?

 Potential Mitigations

-• Your attorney should explain the implications of the 'Assignment by Franchisor' clause, which allows them to sell the brand.
+• Your attorney should explain the implications of the 'Assignment by Franchisor' clause, which allows the system to be sold without your consent.

 Non-Disclosure of Parent Company